jundalisay/sp/content/en/material/principles/part-2/chapter-03c.md

 {{< /q >}}

+An example of metaphysical space is the space we experience in our dreams and ideas.
+For example, when you think of a pink elephant, you always think of it existing in a space.
+You never think of the pink elephant fully squeezed in inside your mind as if it had zero free space.

-{{< i s="/graphics/meta/space.jpg" a="Extension" c="The philosophical extension is the metaphysical space occupied by a physical object in the mind" >}}
+{{< i s="/graphics/meta/space.jpg" a="Extension" c="The philosophical extension is the metaphysical space occupied by a physical object in the mind.
+This is why the aetherspace facilitates the expanmsion of the universe, called rarefaction by Descartes" >}}

 This allows the concept of 7 dimensions each of which has its own property: